matthew-stay/scryer/README.md

-# scryer
-> A random generator for interpretive word combinations.
+# scryer - A generator for interpretive word combinations.

 ## Getting Started